aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ???+ tip
     All examples shared in this documentation are available within the [project repository](https://github.com/aws-powertools/powertools-lambda-python/tree/develop/examples){target="_blank"}.

+### Install

+!!! info "This is not necessary if you're installing Powertools for AWS Lambda (Python) via [Lambda Layer/SAR](../index.md#lambda-layer){target="_blank"}."

+**When using the data validation feature**, you need to add `pydantic` as a dependency in your preferred tool _e.g., requirements.txt, pyproject.toml_.

+As of now, both Pydantic V1 and V2 are supported.
+For a future major version, we will only support Pydantic V2.

 ### Required resources

 <!-- markdownlint-disable-next-line MD013 -->